-After this, you enter Val d’Elsa along a wonderful scenic path descending to Poggibonsi, where you ride along the bike path built on the old railway to Colle val d’Elsa.
+After this, you enter Val d’Elsa, where you ride along the bike path built on the old railway to Colle val d’Elsa.
 You then join the walking path again and follow it with few detours until Siena and from there to Buonconvento and San Quirico d’Orcia.
-From Bagno Vignoni you reach Radicofani along the nice paved road following one of the Via Francigena old branches, passing the Ospitaletto castle before you get to the Ghino di Tacco stronghold.
-From here you will join the old Cassia road again and follow it until Ponte a Rigo.
+And then Bagno Vignoni and Bagni San Filippo for a break in the thermal wellness.